Council District 2

 Because of these problems, closing the street costs much less than making the safety upgrades needed to keep the street open in a quiet zone.

-The closure would consist of:
+The closure will consist of:

 • Barricades, fencing, and signage on both sides of the tracks